ZeMingoh233/LasMonjas/README.md

 # Known Bugs
 - On the custom map, you can see player names and do some tasks across the walls (this is a vanilla game bug)
-- On Dleks, vents don't work as intented and host gets stuck in there, play on this map at your own risk
 - Sometimes when playing with modifiers, people can get a modifier as a primary role